View the recent COVID-19 information for licensees

 This page outlines gambling and gambling-related offences that are regulated under the Gambling Regulation Act 2003 (the Act).

-Gambling is defined in the Act as an activity which includes all of the following:
+Gambling is defined in the Act as an activity which includes all the following:

 An activity is defined as 'gambling' if it involves an element of chance.
 This applies even if the outcome of the activity may be influenced by a person's skill.

-'Unauthorised gambling' means gambling that is not authorised by or under the Act or other legislation.
+'Unauthorised gambling' is gambling that is not authorised by or under the Act or other legislation.

 A person conducts unauthorised gambling if they: